Erasmus Summer Programme Courses

 Objectives

-After completing the course, participants will be able to understand the principles of GWAS; perform genome-wide association analysis using state-of-the-art software tools; interpret GWAS results; and integrate them in a genomic context by means of web-based bioinformatics resources.
+- After completing the course, participants will be able to understand the principles of the GWAS approach; perform simple GWAS analyses using PLINK2; get acquainted with command lines and options for different advanced software; interpret GWAS results; and integrate them in translational genomics applications.

 Participant profile